mgreen1092/react-portfolio-2023/README.md

 View my portfolio to see my latest projects and past experiences.

 ## Description
 My portfolio was created using React and Tailwind CSS.
-There is a option to select dark or light mode to enhance the user experience.
+There is an option to select dark or light mode and is mobile friendly to enhance the user experience.